design. innovation. productivity. adventure.

 I spent a lot of time on the whiteboard looking at the problem through different lenses.
 Post-its for victory!

-Several discussions, meetups, restless nights, chrome bookmarks, beers later it was time to put the visuals together, set the product roadmap and get started with the development.
+Several discussions, meetups, restless nights, chrome bookmarks, beers and pizzas later it was time to put the visuals together, set the product roadmap and get started with the development.

 BrowserStack Live Redesign